PrathishaV/Banking_application/README.md

 cd streamlit-banking-app Run the application: streamlit run app.py
 Open the URL provided in the terminal to access the application.
-How to Use :- 1.Sign Up:
+How to Use :-

-Enter your details to create a new account.
+1.Sign Up:Enter your details to create a new account.
 A minimum balance of 1000 is required.
-2.Login:
-Use your account number and password to log in.
-3.Banking Operations:
+2.Login:Use your account number and password to log in.
-Choose an option (Deposit, Withdraw, Check Balance) from the radio button menu.
+3.Banking Operations:Choose an option (Deposit, Withdraw, Check Balance) from the radio button menu.
 Follow the instructions to complete your operation.
 Future Improvements :-